Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 12 November 2024 14.21.44 UTC
+- WIB: Selasa, 12 November 2024 15.30.01 UTC
-- WITA: Selasa, 12 November 2024 15.21.44 UTC
+- WITA: Selasa, 12 November 2024 16.30.01 UTC
-- WIT: Selasa, 12 November 2024 16.21.44 UTC
+- WIT: Selasa, 12 November 2024 17.30.01 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship